kpage0910/NoteTube/README.md

 ## Project Status

-This is a working MVP.
+This is a working MVP ready for deployment.
 The core loop functions end-to-end: you can paste a YouTube URL, select an intent, and receive generated notes.

-It is not production-ready.
-There's no rate limiting, no error monitoring, and no deployment configuration.
-It runs locally and serves its purpose as a proof of concept and portfolio piece.
+**Production readiness features:**

+- **Rate limiting**: 5 requests per minute per IP address to prevent API abuse
+- **Environment validation**: Checks for required OpenAI API key at runtime
+- **Docker deployment**: Dockerfile configured with healthchecks for Railway/container platforms
+- **Error handling**: Comprehensive error mapping with appropriate HTTP status codes

+The application is configured for Railway deployment with automatic healthchecks and restart policies.
+While it lacks advanced monitoring and analytics, it has the essential protections needed for public use.

 ## Future Improvements